suryastar3/Monitoring-SSH-Login-client-server/README.md

 -----------------------------------------------------------------------
 Prerequisite
 -----------------------------------------------------------------------
-Before we go we need the following application installed on the system
+Before we go we need the following application installed on the system:

 docker
 docker-compose

+THEN

 (ALPHA SERVER - 192.168.0.140)
  - Running machine or docker